 Preference will be given to applicants:

-• Experience with curriculum development, particularly given the opportunity for ongoing and progressive distance education course development.
+Experience with curriculum development is necessary, particularly given the opportunity for ongoing and progressive distance education course development.

 Typical Education or Training: